b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 replace(sco(s), Regex("Options.*") => "")
 ```

-Here, we opened a table with a made up data for mice body weight [g].
+Here, we opened a table with a made up data for mice body weight [g] (this dataset can be found [here](https://github.com/b-lukaszuk/RJ_BS_eng/tree/main/code_snippets/ch05)).
 For that we used two new packages ([CSV](https://csv.juliadata.org/stable/), and [DataFrames](https://dataframes.juliadata.org/stable/)).

-A `*.csv` file can be opened and created with a [spreadsheet](https://en.wikipedia.org/wiki/List_of_spreadsheet_software) program.
+A `*.csv` file can be opened and created, e.g. with a [spreadsheet](https://en.wikipedia.org/wiki/List_of_spreadsheet_software) program.
 Here, we read it as a `DataFrame`, i.e. a structure that resembles an array from @sec:julia_arrays.
 Since the `DataFrame` could potentially have thousands of rows we displayed only the first three (to check that everything succeeded) using `first` function.

 > **_Note:_** We can check the size of a `DataFrame` with `size` function which returns the information in a friendly `(numRows, numCols)` format.